-- You must present proof of satisfaction of school attendance and conduct requirements.
-See page 58 for details concerning these requirements. - You must present a Georgia Alcohol and Drug Awareness Program (ADAP) certificate indicating you have completed the program.
+card indicating you have completed the program.
 This program is taught in most schools.
-For information about ADAP, you may visit www.dds.ga.gov, or call (678) 413-8731 or (800) 245-4410. - A parent or legal guardian will have to sign the application, thereby giving consent for you to obtain a license and you must have the "Driver Training Parental Affidavit" signed by parent.
+For information about ADAP, you may visit www.dds.ga.gov, or call (678) 413-8731 or (800) 245-4410.

+- A parent or legal guardian will have to sign the application, thereby giving their consent for you to obtain a license.
 The individual who signs your application may, for any reason, revoke your license until you reach the age of 18. - You must satisfy the Driver Education Requirements listed below. - You must pass a road test designed to evaluate your ability to safely operate a motor vehicle.
-See pages 28-30 for more information related to the Road Test.
+See pages 31-32 for more information related to the Road Test.